 Game addiction is real and potentially destructive.
 While certain apps can pave the way to destruction, others can encourage useful skills such as solving mathematical sums, writing a story or creating a 3D movie.
 On the other hand, technology empowers parents to enable selected apps such as educational games, school assessment apps and enrichment apps.
 Enabling or disabling apps is easy with a few quick taps and swipes.
 This would help hone certain skills you want your child to have, instead of encouraging unhealthy addictions.

 A child’s schedule is often packed with activities so you might find their whereabouts worrisome.
 Did they reach home safely?
 Are they wandering elsewhere?
 Did they arrive at the enrichment centre at the right time?
 Even if the child were to switch off the device, parents will be able to trace their child’s last seen location.
 Have peace of mind knowing where your child is any time of the day.
 This minimises moments of uncomfortable interrogation for both parent and child.

 4) Geofencing alerts

 When children are older, it may be harder to restrict their mobility or deter them from visiting undesirable places.
 However, it is better to be in the know than be ignorant about your child’s whereabouts.
 Geofencing is increasingly used to determine virtual geographic boundaries.
 The parent device will be alerted once your child’s mobile device is in or out of a certain area such as the game arcade or the library.
-With the real-time information, you would be more aware of your child’s favorite hangouts.
+With real-time information, you would be more aware of your child’s favourite hangouts.